Because your knowledge creates knowledge

 The following requirements apply to all Olympiads*:

-• Registration is done within the given deadlines
+• Registration: done within the given deadlines

 4Phases_ScienceOlympiad